COVID-19 Precautions for Training Course Delivery and Examinations

 - We will endeavour to ensure full compliance with the currently published guidelines and advice at https://www.gov.ie/en/publication/472f64-covid-19-coronavirus-guidance-and-advice/ and ask that attendees do likewise.

 - We will take full account of guidelines and advice specific to the education sector published at https://www.education.ie/covid19.
+Our courses are defined as Adult and Higher Education courses for the purpose of complying with COVID-19 Regulations.

 - All prospective attendees will be asked to complete a pre-course survey and will only be admitted to the course if this indicates low risk of exposure to COVID-19.

 - Attendees showing symptoms or who have any concerns about possible infection must withdraw from the course immediately and inform us of their reason for doing so.
+Attendees who develop symptoms up to 10 days after the course must also inform us and advise us of any COVID-19 test results.

 - To maximise the efficiency of course delivery, all attendees will be expected to engage in remote learning prior to the start of the course.
-In order to achieve this, we will require their email addresses 7 days beforehand.
+In order to achieve this, we will require email addresses 7 days beforehand.

 - No food or drink should be brought into the classrooms.